All Episodes

 Well, I don't think so either.

-Well, you know, when there were when there was United in North Carolina, and they helped Ted Budd, they won the primary decisively, and Ted Budd's probably going to win the North Carolina Senate seat.
+Well, you know, when there was United in North Carolina, they helped Ted Budd, they won the primary decisively, and Ted Budd's probably going to win the North Carolina Senate seat.

-And to the original question with Joe Biden, the last time we asked the National Democrat primary question, which hit Joe Biden of the Democrats in it, Biden only had 30% of the Democrat primary vote.
+And to your original question with Joe Biden, the last time we asked the National Democrat primary question, which hit Joe Biden and other Democrats in it, Biden only had 30% of the Democrat primary vote.

 That's Lyndon Johnson type of numbers.